sdsuai/LLM-RAG-WebUI-Integration-/README.md

   * A tool to derive text from speech, so maybe a  transcriber model (i.e whisper, faster-whisper etc.).
 Even with a "bare-minimum" PC, some of these transcriber models can run on only CPU.

 * Your machine talks back
-    * text-to-speech library for the program to talk back as a bonus (the library doesnt have to be great, again this is a bonus).
+    * You will need some text-to-speech library for the program to talk back as a bonus.
+The voice of the doesnt have to be great.

-mode for Retreival Augmented Generation (RAG) using ollama.
-There are some example tutorials in the ollama repo.
-You sould be able to send website links for the program to perform RAG on.
-For this you can paste the website link on the terminal to provide input.

-streamlit and Flask.
-User bubble and LLM response bubbles must be different color.

-LLMs that are small i.e gemma:2b, tiny-llama etc.

-If PC is good (extra points) mode for multi-modal input (llava:7b).
+* If you have a decenht enough PC.
+You can also create a mode is good that uses a multimodal model like Llava.